-This partial solar eclipse will be visible from the USA, Canada, Central America, and the Carribbean.
-This link will tell you when you can see the eclipse in your area on Christmas Day.
+This partial solar eclipse will be visible from the USA (not including Alaska and Hawaii), Canada, Central America, and the Carribbean.
+This link will tell you the timing of the eclipse in your area on Christmas Day.

-Remember -- never look directly at the Sun!
+Remember to never look directly at the Sun.
 There are safe ways to view the eclipse.

 The first eclipse of the new millennium will be soon after this special Christmas eclipse on January 9, 2001.
 This lunar eclipse will be visible for those in Europe, Africa and Asia.

 However you celebrate this holiday season, we at Windows to the Universe wish you all Happy Holidays and Happy Eclipse Viewing!

 Shop Windows to the Universe Science Store!

 for you and your students.
 Issues of NESTA's quarterly journal, The Earth Scientist